B♭ Minor

 What are the inversions of B♭ minor?

 Beyond the root position of B♭ minor are two inversions of the chord.
-To learn how to play the 1st and 2nd inversion of the chord, follow the steps below.
+To play the first and second inversions of the chord, follow the steps below.

-How to play the 1st inversion of B♭ minor
+How to play the first inversion of B♭ minor

-To play the 1st inversion of B♭ minor, place the D♭ as the lowest note in the chord.
+To play the first inversion of B♭ minor, use D♭ as the lowest note in the chord.
 From there, you can build the inversion with the following fingers in your right hand:

 B♭ - Fifth finger (5)